handpoint/handpoint.github.io/_posts/2014-10-01-optimal-payments-partners-with-handpoint-to-offer-mpos-solution.markdown

 ---
 layout: post
 title: "Optimal Payments announces partnership with Handpoint to offer a mobile point of sale solution"
 date: 2014-10-01 17:00:00 +0000
 categories: press releases
+description: Optimal Payments and Handpoint partner to offer an innovative mPOS solution to Canadian, UK and US merchants
 ---